VictoriaHoll/Fundamentals-of-Data-Structures-and-Algorithms/README.md

-# Solutions to Fundamentals of Data Structures and Algorithms assignments
+# Solutions to Fundamentals of Data Structures and Algorithms Assignments
-Each assignment folder countains my solution to the prompt along with any input / output text files.
+Each folder contains my solution to the assignment prompt.
+The "input" text files contain example inputs, and the "output" text files have the corresponding outputs.
 Each solution is available in a Jupyter notebook for ease of use.